-The University expects every academic major to develop a plan for assessing student learning, and to work toward improving learning outcomes on an ongoing basis alongside other important department goals.
-Department assessment expectations are outlined in the assessment evaluation rubric (Appendix A), and this rubric is used to evaluate department assessment annually.
+Messiah University expects every academic major to develop a plan for assessing student learning, and to work toward improving learning outcomes on an ongoing basis alongside other important department goals.
+Department assessment expectations are outlined in the assessment evaluation rubric Appendix, and this rubric is used to evaluate department assessment annually.
 The rubric sets the standard for assessment plans and processes, and it evaluates department progress in the following areas:

 - Process: The department is expected to maintain a complete assessment plan, and to collect assessment data as prescribed by the plan.
-The department is also expected to revise the plan in accordance with any curricular changes that affect program learning outcomes or any measures within the plan. - Engagement and Dissemination: The department should aim to engage all relevant stakeholders (students, employers, alumni) in the creation/revision, implementation, analysis, and/or improvement processes associated with the assessment plan.
-For suggestions on how to improve engagement with stakeholders and dissemination of assessment results, please see pages 1-2 of the Assessment of Student Learning Resource Handouts. - Student Learning Objectives: Program learning objectives should lead with an active, measurable learning verb, and state clearly the knowledge and skills a graduate of the major should be able to attain as a result of program completion.
-Departments should have about 5-7 program learning objectives.
-For a bank of active learning verbs, see page 9 of the Assessment of Student Learning Resource Handouts, and for directions on crafting effective program learning objectives see pages 10-14. - Measures: Each program learning objective should be assessed using multiple, direct measures (actual evidence of student achievement).
+The department is also expected to revise the plan in accordance with any curricular changes that affect program learning outcomes or any measures within the plan. - Engagement: The department should aim to engage all relevant stakeholders (educators, students, employers, alumni) in the creation/revision, implementation, analysis, and/or improvement processes associated with the assessment plan. - Program Learning Objectives: Program Learning Objectives (PLO) should lead with an active, measurable learning verb, and state clearly the knowledge and skills a graduate of the major should be able to attain as a result of program completion.
+Departments should have about 5-7 program learning objectives. - Measures: Each PLO should be assessed using multiple measures (actual evidence of student achievement) that assess student learning at various points within the curriculum.
 The measures should align well with the stated learning objective (for instance, if students should be able to "describe" content, we should assess the objective using a measure in which students demonstrate their ability to describe).
 Departments also benefit from the strategic use of indirect measures, such as a senior survey, alumni or employer advisory board.
-Each assessment plan should incorporate a variety of assessment measures, rather than relying heavily on one measure or one type of measure.
-For more information on how to select assessment measures, see pages 15-18 of the Assessment of Student Learning Resource Handouts. - Targets: Targets are meant to set a bar for expected student achievement; they should be challenging yet achievable.
+Each assessment plan should incorporate a variety of assessment measures, rather than relying heavily on one measure or one type of measure. - Targets: Targets are meant to set a bar for expected student achievement; they should be challenging yet achievable.
 Targets should not be arbitrarily chosen, but instead should reflect past student achievement and professional standards.
-Targets should be set in order to inspire program improvement.
-For guidelines on setting assessment targets, see pages 19-20 of the Assessment of Student Learning Resource Handouts.

-- Timeline: Timeline refers to the frequency with which departments collect and analyze assessment data.
-Departments should collect all assessment data prescribed by the assessment plan at least once within a three year period to allow for two data points of reflection before every program review, which occurs once every seven years. - Action plans: Departments are expected to develop action plans to improve student learning on an annual basis, and then work throughout the year to execute those plans.
+Targets should be set in order to inspire program improvement. - Timeline: Timeline refers to the frequency with which departments collect and analyze assessment data.
+Departments should collect all assessment data prescribed by the assessment plan at least once within a three-year period, and the year and semester of data collection should be clearly documented in the assessment plan. - Use of student learning data from prior academic year: Departments are expected to develop action plans to improve student learning on an annual basis, and then work throughout the year to execute those plans, i.e. close the loop.
 Action plans should be driven by evidence of learning outcomes, they should be specific, and they should be feasible.
 Plans need to be recorded in the University's assessment management system and included in department annual goals.
 The department should evaluate the effectiveness of the action plans it implements in order to assess whether its efforts improved learning outcomes.